Alexander-Levy/mower_bot/README.md

 By default the box world is loaded, the simulation is not visualized, and rviz2, slam and the navigation stack are launched as well.

 ### Real World Use
 The robot can be initialized with the following command on the Rasberry Pi.
 This will launch the robot state publisher, the joint state broadcaster, the rplidar driver, the controller manager and differential drive controller.
+It provides no launch configurations.
 ```bash
 ros2 launch mower_bot mower.launch.py
 ```